What to Say When Transferring a Call

 The question brings up ideas about phrasing, pacing, and connections to callers and fellow employees, all of which we’ve discussed at length in a previous blog post.

 Today’s follow-up blog offers you some actual scripts to use in a variety of situations.
-Whether or not your phones are linked to our Dash Phone System, you can use these short scripts to address your customers and co-workers.
+Whether or not your phones are linked to our Business Phone System, you can use these short scripts to address your customers and co-workers.

 #1.
 Speak to the Person Who Will Answer the Transfer